zhaohanxiong/OxfordCVM/src/README.md

 - Matlab
 ```
+- You need to install matlab individually as licenses are given to individual accounts
-- All Matlab dependencies should have been installed already
+- The linux setup file for Matlab 2020a is already downloaded
-- Simply type "matlab" followed by the name of the matlab file to run
+- Download/unzip this file in your own account folder and run the install file to install matlab
 ```

 - Exit out of virtual environment